Inside 99designs: How to best prepare for a graphic design contest

 In the above example, I actually used the first brief field to convey the most important information the designers need to know before giving a rundown of my organization and audience.
 You can read the full brief here.
 I completed this brief over a period of a few days, adding ideas as they came.
 It’s important to not rush through this process under the assumption that you’ll just see what the designers come up with.
 Great designers are attracted to great briefs.
 The less artistic direction you provide in the brief, the more generic the results tend to be.

 5. Find and favorite designers

-Take advantage of the 99designs Designer Directory to find designers you’d like to work with.
+Take advantage of the 99designs Discover tool to find designers you’d like to work with.
 You can create a ‘favorites’ list and invite those designers to your contest once it launches.
 While I was running a logo contest for Peanut Golem, the style I wanted was illustrative, so I went ahead filtered results by the “illustration” category and favorited illustrators I liked best.
 You can simply click on the heart next to the designer’s name to favorite that designer.

 Once you launch your contest you’ll be able to invite your favorited designers as well as any others you find through the directory.

 If you’re well prepared for your design contest it will ensure you’re ready to focus on the things that matter most once it’s up and running.